Skip to content

 si_enc = kf.utils.LayerEnclosure([(LAYER.SIEXCLUDE, 2000)])

-Now, let's create a KCell for a waveguide.
+Now, let us create a KCell for a waveguide.
 We will use the kfactory.kcell.autocell.
-This will make sure that if we call the function multiple times that we don't create multiple cells in the layout.
-Addiontally, compared to kfactory.kcell.cell it will also automatically name the cells using the function name and the arguments and keyword arguments of the function.
+This will make sure that if we call the function multiple times that we do not create multiple cells in the layout.
+Addiontally, compared to kfactory.kcell.cell it will also automatically name the cells using the function name,as well as the arguments and keyword arguments of the function.
 In the end we will let KFactory take care of the naming of the ports we want to add.
-This will allow them depending on the orientation of the port.
+This will allow them to depend on the orientation of the port.
 This will sort the ports by orientation (0,1,2,3 -> E,N,W,S) and by ascending x (N/S orientation) respectively y (E/W orientation) coordinates.

 from layers import LAYER